mviereck/x11docker/README.md

  - [Overview of all possible X server and Wayland options.](https://github.com/mviereck/x11docker/wiki/X-server-and-Wayland-Options)
    - [Hints to use option `--xorg` within X.](https://github.com/mviereck/x11docker/wiki/Setup-for-option---xorg)
    - Use option `-t, --tty` to run without X at all.
+   - To run X and Wayland applications side by side, you can combine all X server options with option `--hostdisplay`.
+     Most recommended combinations:
+      - On X: `--weston=X`
+      - On Wayland: `--hostwayland --satellite` or `--hostwayland --xpra`

 ### Desktop or seamless mode
 x11docker assumes that you want to run a single application in seamless mode, i.e. a single window on your regular desktop.
 If you want to run a desktop environment in image, add option `--desktop`.